eonarheim/aspnet-core-demogame/README.md

 dotnet restore
 dotnet run
 ```

+To play the game, just move arrows.
+In non-development environment, it will autogen player names.

 In Visual Studio it will run under IIS Express.
 You can also publish it to Azure to test it out
 (be sure to enable Web Sockets in Azure, probably will need S1 or above).